Casimiro Radice

-Casimiro Radice (Milan, 15 December 1834 – Malgrate, near Lecco, 1908) was an Italian painter.
+Casimiro Radice (15 December 1834 – 1908) was an Italian painter.

 Biography

+Radice was born in Milan, Austrian Empire.
 He lived modestly managing a small hotel in the town of Galbiate end died poor.
 Was self-educated as a painter and painted interesting and graceful works of sacred and genre subjects, in both fresco and oil.

 In 1881, at the Milan Exhibition, he exhibited with good success La visita alla nutrice, admired by the public.
 Still in Milan, in 1883, he displayed Supplizio di Tantalo and Cestello di fiori, very well done.
 In 1884, at the National Exhibition of Turin, he displayed Fior di primavera and Non ti scordar di me.

 A number of ex-voto paintings in churches around Milan have been attributed to Radice and to followers of his style.